Access Guide

 - The standard toilet(s) is/are approximately 10m from the main entrance.

-- The colour contrast between the external toilet door(s) and wall(s) is poor.
+- The visual contrast between the external toilet door(s) and wall(s) is low.

 - There is no signage on or near the toilet door.